 Type the words ‘dash cam’ into Amazon and the number of search results that appear can be intimidating.
 But nestled in amongst the pile of offerings is this Chinese brand that flaunts professional spec dash cams that cost up to half as much as some of the market leaders.

+The front lens, which is arguably the most important here, is comprised of six individual glass elements and packs a whopping f/1.8 aperture, which we found to be brilliant for capturing crisp imagery in low-light situations.
 On top of this, a second f/2 lens faces the cabin and is supported by four IR LED lights to boost what is often tricky, gloomy footage via an excellent Sony IMX323 sensor.
 Although not for everyone, this sort of functionality is perfect for professional drivers who may or may not want to relive any incidents that occur late on a Friday night.
 There’s also a built-in microphone to record sound.

-Continuous loop recording is a given here, as is G-sensor technology that detects an incident and will automatically save the footage to the MicroSD card.
+Continuous loop recording is a given here, as is G-sensor technology that detects an incident and will automatically save the footage to the microSD card.
 However, buyers will have to plump for an optional GPS mount that saves data on speed and location alongside the video file.

 Parking Mode is also good value at this price point, as it can be switched on to auto record whenever it senses motion.
 Alas, it requires a power source, so needs to either be hard-wired into the vehicle via a separate accessory or attached to an external power source.

 There aren’t many folk outside of the professional driving world that legitimately need a three-camera setup such as this, where individual units capture footage out of the windscreen, out of the rear and inside the cabin.
 But if you’re one of those people, Viofo’s package is enticing, since it offers a lot of technology for the money.